iasd-deploy/deploy-videos.adventistas.org/app/es/wp-content/plugins/really-simple-ssl/readme.txt

 2. Download the plugin.
 3. Upload the plugin to the /wp-content/plugins/ directory.
 4. Go to "Plugins" in your WordPress admin, then click "Activate".
-5. You will now see the Really Simple SSL onboarding process, to quickly help you through the configuration process.
+5. You will now see the Really Simple Security onboarding process, to quickly help you through the configuration process.

 == Frequently Asked Questions ==
 = Knowledge Base =
-For more detailed explanations and documentation on all Really Simple SSL features, please search the [Knowledge Base](https://www.really-simple-ssl.com/knowledge-base/)
+For more detailed explanations and documentation on all Really Simple Security features, please search the [Knowledge Base](https://www.really-simple-ssl.com/knowledge-base/)

+= What happened with Really Simple SSL? =
+All features that made Really Simple SSL the most powerful and easy-to-use SSL plugin are still part of Really Simple Security.
+The plugin is developed with a modular approach: if you don't want to use the full set of security features, the unused code will not be loaded and won't have any effect on your site's performance.

+= Why Really Simple Security? =
+In our experience, security solutions for WordPress are often hard to configure, trigger many false positives and have a significant impact on site performance.
+We have been receiving requests from our users to simplify WordPress security for years, so that has become our mission!

+= I want to share my feedback or contribute to Really Simple Security = You couldn't make us happier!
+Really Simple Security is GPL licensed and co-created by the WordPress community.
+All feedback is highly appreciated and has always helped us to better understand users' needs.
+For code contributions or suggestions, we're on [GitHub](https://github.com/really-simple-plugins/really-simple-ssl).
+For suggestions, please [open a support ticket](https://wordpress.org/support/plugin/really-simple-ssl/) You can also express your appreciation by [leaving a review](https://wordpress.org/support/plugin/really-simple-ssl/reviews/).

 = Mixed Content issues =
 Most mixed content issues are caused by URLs in CSS or JS files.
 For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).

 = Generating a Let's Encrypt SSL Certificate =
-We added the possibility to generate a Free SSL Certificate with Let's Encrypt in our Really Simple SSL Wizard.
+We added the possibility to generate a Free SSL Certificate with Let's Encrypt in our Really Simple Security Wizard.
 We have an updated list available for all possible integrations [here](https://really-simple-ssl.com/install-ssl-certificate/).
 Please leave feedback about another integration, incorrect information, or you need help.

 = Redirect loop issues =
 If you are experiencing redirect loops on your site, try these [instructions](https://really-simple-ssl.com/knowledge-base/my-website-is-in-a-redirect-loop/).